rolowilde/lcmirror/README.md

 Installs and configures an Rsync server to let others sync from you.

-> [!WARNING]
-> The config file is overwritten every time this role runs.
-Mirror roles are
-> expected to import this role with `tasks_from` set to `module.yml` and
-> appropriate vars passed to the role to ensure the respective rsync module
-> is appended to the config.

 #### vsftpd

 Install and configures an FTP server for browsing as anonymous user only.